TypicalAM/SpareSnack/README.md

     </a>
 </p>

 👋 Hi!
-This is a diet tracking app which enables users to create/modify and follow different diets in their day to day life with an easy to use interface!
+This is a diet tracking app which enables users to create/modify and follow different diets in their day-to-day life with an easy-to-use interface!

 ---

 ## 🧐 Project philosophy

 > This app was created for me and my girlfriend to try to motivate ourselves to follow a diet.
-Every dietary or meal planning app on the market didn't have what we wanted, or just cost a lot of money for the average college student so we decided to work on the solution on our own.
+Every dietary or meal planning app on the market didn't have what we wanted, or just cost a lot of money for the average college student, so we decided to work on the solution on our own.
 I learned a lot about programming and development on the way and I hope you will find this project interesting!

 ---